George Street Bridge (Aurora, Indiana)

-George Street Bridge, also known as County Bridge No. 159, is a historic Whipple truss bridge located at Aurora, Dearborn County, Indiana.
+George Street Bridge, also known as County Bridge No. 159, is a historic Whipple truss bridge located at Aurora, Indiana.
 It was built by the Lomas Forge & Bridge Works in 1887.
 It traverses Hogan Creek and measures 199 feet, 4 inches, long.
 It is one of the oldest iron bridges in Indiana.

 It was added to the National Register of Historic Places in 1984.
 It is located in the Downtown Aurora Historic District.